tvaneerd/mpcdi/fisheye.md

 We have added fish-eye and anamorphic data as an extension.

 We have added an extension called `BufferExtension` which contains extra data for each buffer/region as necessary.
-Note that `<fisheye>` also contains horizontal and vertical offset info - this can typically be calculated from the `<frustum>` node, but in the case of a 180 degree fisheye, you would get divide by zero :-/ So we instead just added the numbers you really want, directly.
+Note that `<fisheye>` also contains horizontal and vertical offset info - for a planar lens, this can be calculated from the `<frustum>` node, but in the case of a 180 degree fisheye, you would get divide by zero :-/ So we instead just added the numbers you really want, directly.

 Example: